How Long to Incubate Yogurt for the Texture and Tang You Want

 After 20+ years of testing different combinations of milk, starters, and techniques, I’ve learned there’s no one-size-fits-all answer to yogurt incubation.
 It all comes down to taste, texture, and what fits your routine.

-Common Yogurt Myths (Busted!):
+Common Yogurt Myths (Busted!)

-Myth: Longer incubation makes thicker yogurt.
+Longer incubation makes thicker yogurt

-Myth: More starter = better set.
+More starter makes better yogurt

 What Affects Yogurt Incubation Time?